 RED BURGUNDY OKRA (Abelmoschus esculentus) is an open-pollinated variety originally bred by Leon Robbins at Clemson University after 8 years of careful selection.
 You will sometimes see it listed erroneously as a hybrid.
 This is a gorgeous variety for your edible/ornamental border.
-The attractive 4' plant has green leaves, burgundy stems, branches and leaf ribs and the beautiful burgundy pods.
-The beautiful yellow flowers also have a red tinge to them.
+The attractive 4' plant has green leaves, burgundy stems, branches and leaf ribs and the beautiful burgundy pods that follow stunning yellow flowers that also have a red tinge to them.
 Although the red color is mostly lost on cooking, if you pickle, the brine will turn red.
 The pods are more tender than the green varieties on a whole, and measure 6"-8".
 Best flavor if pods are picked at 3"-4".
 50-64 Days.
 50 Seeds.

 ABOUT OKRA: Okra was brought to America from Africa by slaves and has been a favorite of Southern cuisine since the 1700s.
 When cut, okra releases a sticky substance with thickening properties.
 Related to the hibiscus and to cotton it is a Southern treat - essential for gumbo, but also added to all manner of soups, stews curries and catsup.
 Or try dipping in corn meal and frying for a real treat!
 Also makes excellent pickles.
 A unique vegetable with mild flavor it is also highly ornamental with large yellow flowers.
 One important note: Okra should be eaten when fresh - preferably freshly picked or no more than a few days old.
 If you have experienced a tired batch sitting on a grocer's shelf you have missed out!
 Some folks save the seeds to grind and brew as a coffee substitute!